gcooper407/web-crawler-analyzer/README.md

 go about that.
 What proved to be really helpful in this situation was using [Postman](https://www.postman.com/) to formulate how the initial few requests would go.
-For instance, I first tested with just sending a request to 'https://www.3700.network/fakebook' to see what would get sent back (just the general format of the data).
-From there, I tested with a post request at 'https://www.3700.network/accounts/login' with the body being a 'x-www-form-urlencoded' with the username, password, and csrfmiddlewaretoken attached.
+For instance, I first tested with just sending a request to the main page to see what would get sent back (just the general format of the data).
+From there, I tested with a post request at the login page with the body being a 'x-www-form-urlencoded' with the username, password, and csrfmiddlewaretoken attached.
 I found how out to include these fields from viewing the 'payload' portion of the network tab (inspect element).
 It became obvious on how to